paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 ***

 ![plot of chunk unnamed-chunk-6](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-6-1.png)
-- most events have a nearest neighbot at a distance of approximately 0.15
+- Most events have a nearest neighbot at a distance of approximately 0.15

 Stienen Diagram
 ========================================================

--  a proportional symbol plot of the events
+-  A proportional symbol plot of the events
-- size of symbols are proportional to the distance to their nearest neighbor
+- Size of symbols are proportional to the distance to their nearest neighbor

 Stienen Diagram contd.
 ========================================================
 ![plot of chunk unnamed-chunk-7](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-7-1.png)
-- the largest circle is not very large, events that are relatively isolated are not a long distance away from their nearest neighbor
+- The largest circle is not very large, events that are relatively isolated are not a long distance away from their nearest neighbor
 - This fits the definition of clustering

 ***

 ![plot of chunk unnamed-chunk-8](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-8-1.png)
-- all circles are very similar in size
+- All circles are very similar in size
-- this fits the definition of dispersion
+- This fits the definition of dispersion

 Steinen Diagram contd.
 ========================================================
--  use the function `runifpoint` from the `spatstat` package to generate a null landscape
+-  Use the function `runifpoint` from the `spatstat` package to generate a null landscape
 - In a null landscape, the distribution of the size of the symbols would tend to be random

 ![plot of chunk unnamed-chunk-9](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-9-1.png)